shnurkovoleksandr-hash/quantapilot/docs/ANCHOR.md

 - [90_api.md](90_api.md) – integration API and events.
 - [99_glossary.md](99_glossary.md) – glossary of terms.

-Refer to the index in `docs/README.md` for a tabular overview.
+Refer to the index in the main [README.md](../README.md) for a tabular overview.